karpathy/karpathy.github.io/nntutorial.md

 You might be eager to jump right in and learn about Neural Networks, backpropagation, how they can be applied to datasets in practice, etc. But before we get there, I'd like us to first forget about all that.
 Let's take a step back and understand what is really going on at the core.
 Lets first talk about real-valued circuits.

 *Update note*: I suspended my work on this guide a while ago and redirected a lot of my energy to teaching CS231n (Convolutional Neural Networks) class at Stanford.
 The notes are on [cs231.github.io](http://cs231n.github.io) and the course slides can be found [here](http://cs231n.stanford.edu/syllabus.html).
-These materials are highly related to material here, but possibly more polished.
+These materials are highly related to material here, but more comprehensive and sometimes more polished.

 ## Chapter 1: Real-valued Circuits